Context Engineering: The Real Skill Behind AI Productivity

 The AI doesn't know your business.
 It doesn't know that "inactive users" means something specific in your system, or that discount calculations have seven special cases based on customer tier and region.

-This domain knowledge needs to be captured somewhere AI can access it.
-That might be in comprehensive README files, in detailed ticket descriptions, or in domain model documentation.
+That domain knowledge has to live somewhere AI can reach it.
+Comprehensive README files, detailed ticket descriptions, or domain model documentation all work.

-The teams getting the best results are treating documentation as a first-class input to their AI workflow, not an afterthought.
+The teams getting the best results treat documentation as a first-class input to their AI workflow rather than an afterthought.

 Building a Context-First Workflow: Repository Structure and Documentation Strategy

-Here's the practical part.
-How do you actually structure your repo and documentation so AI starts with everything it needs?
+Now the practical part.
+How do you structure your repo and documentation so AI starts with everything it needs?

 Start with your README structure.
 Every major module or package should have a README that explains: